RolandCsibrei/babylonjs-recast-js-nav-generator/README.md

 - [X] Add display options
 - [X] Change the appearance of the model
 - [X] Change the appearance of the generated navmesh
-- [ ] Crowd support
+- [X] Agent support
 - [X] Add moveable clipping planes to clip the model/navmesh for better view of complicated models
 - [ ] Add drag and drop support to load the model
 - [ ] Add support to load a background model ???
-- [X] Add various display options for the debug navmesh
+- [ ] Add various display options for the debug navmesh